kevinhennessy/Angular_Sig/Session 2/readme.md

 #### Implement the Workout Component
 The Workout component is associated with two routes/views namely /builder/ workout/new and /builder/workout/:id.
 These routes handle both creating and editing workout scenarios.
 The first job of the component is to load or create the workout that it needs to manipulate.
 #### Route parameters
-he WorkoutComponent is associated with two routes namely /builder/workout/new and /builder/workout/:id.
-The difference in these two routes lies at what is at the end of these routes – in one case it is /new and in the other /:id.
+The WorkoutComponent is associated with two routes namely **/builder/workout/new** and **/builder/workout/:id**.
+The difference in these two routes lies at what is at the end of these routes – in one case it is **/new** and in the other **/:id**.
 These are called Route Parameters.
-The :id in the second route is a token for a route parameter.
+The **:id** in the second route is a token for a route parameter.
 The router will convert the token to the id for the workout component.

-As we saw earlier this means that the URL that will be passed to the component in the case of the 7 Minute Workout will be /builder/workout/7MinuteWorkout.
+As we saw earlier this means that the URL that will be passed to the component in the case of the 7 Minute Workout will be **/builder/workout/7MinuteWorkout**.

 How do we know that this is the workout name is the right parameter for the id?
 As you recall, when we set up the event for handling a click on the Workout tiles on the Workouts screen that takes us to the Workout screen, we designated the workout name as the parameter for the id like so:
 ```javascript
  onSelect(workout: WorkoutPlan) {